aptech/docs/docs/CR-imag.rst

 Purpose
 ----------------

-Returns the imaginary part of x.
+Returns the imaginary part of *x*.

 Format
 ----------------
 .. function:: imag(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix or N-dimensional array

-    :returns: zi (NxK matrix or N-dimensional array) the imaginary part of x.
+    :returns: zi (NxK matrix or N-dimensional array) the imaginary part of *x*.

 Remarks
 -------

-If x is real, zi will be an NxK matrix or N-dimensional array of zeros.
+If *x* is real, *zi* will be an NxK matrix or N-dimensional array of zeros.

 Examples